floriandejonckheere/thalariond/LDAP.md

 ```

 Authentication is handled by binding using a user or a service (using the appropriate DN).
+Anonymous binding is not supported.
 The contents of the `ou=Users` and `ou=Groups` tree is dependant on the role of the bound user.
 A higher privileged user will see all users, whereas a regular user will only see himself.

 Similarly, `ou=Groups` contain the groups the user or service owns or is a member of.